-As of April 24, 2007, there were options to purchase 1,325,000 shares of our common stock outstanding under our Equity Incentive Plan.
-All of these shares will be eligible for sale in the public market from time to time, subject to vesting provisions, Rule 144 volume limitations applicable to our affiliates and, in the case of some of the options, the expiration of lock-up agreements.
+As of January 31, 2008, there were options to purchase 1,335,000 shares of our common stock outstanding under our Equity Incentive Plan.
+All of these shares will be eligible for sale in the public market from time to time, subject to vesting provisions, Rule 144 volume limitations applicable to our affiliates.